PawseySC/bio-workshop-18/ACKNOWLEDGEMENTS.md

 ## Acknowledgements

 Thanks to [Philipp Bayer](https://github.com/philippbayer), University of Western Australia,
-for providing the whole genome sequencing workflow (steps 1-3) and the fruitful conversations.
+for providing the whole genome sequencing workflow that has then been adapted for use in steps 2-4.

 Thanks to XY
 for agreeing to share the single-cell workflow (step 4).